-Wapda Chief, Shams discuss water scenario
+Wapda chief, Shams discuss water scenario

 The Wapda chairman said that Wapda is undertaking construction of a number of projects, including Diamer Basha Dam, Mohmand Dam and Dasu Hydropower Project, to ensure socio-economic development.
 Despite the challenge of COVID-19, the construction work on both Diamer Basha and Mohmand Dams were progressing satisfactorily.

-Former Wapda Chairman Shams-ul-Mulk appreciated Wapda for its efforts to effectively tackle the water and electricity challenges in the country.
-Expressing satisfaction over the pace of work on Wapda projects, Diamer Basha and Mohmand Dams in particular, he said that it is a good omen for Pakistan that Wapda has once again been serving the nation as a dynamic organisation.
+Former Wapda Chairman Shams-ul-Mulk appreciated Wapda for its efforts to effectively tackle the water and electricity challenges.

-The World Bank is all praise for the successful implementation and effective operation of the 1410 MW-Tarbela 4th Extension Hydropower Project completed in 2018.